What's cancelled in N.B. because of COVID-19 | CBC News

 What's cancelled in N.B. because of COVID-19

-The spread of COVID-19 worldwide has led to closures and cancellations in New Brunswick.
-Here is a list.
+The spread of COVID-19 worldwide has forced closures and cancellations of events in New Brunswick.
+Here is an updated list.

-Dozens of events have been cancelled or postponed amid the COVID-19 outbreak
+Organizations across the province continue to cancel events in response to N.B.'s first case of COVID-19

-The spread of COVID-19 worldwide has forced a number of closures and cancellations in New Brunswick.
+The spread of COVID-19 worldwide has led the New Brunswick Health Department to recommend postponing or cancelling events involving more than 150 people.
+Here is a list of postponements and cancellations so far.

-They include major events, such as the Fredericton ITF Challenger, a tennis event that was expected to be hosted in Fredericton next week.

-And the Quebec Major Junior Hockey League has announced that the balance of the 2019-20 season and all hockey activity will be paused immediately until further notice.

 Provincewide